MaryKlgitHub/CFG-Assignments/README.md

 # CFG-Assignments

 Welcome to the CFG-Assignments repository!
 This repository contains various coding assignments and projects related to the Code First Girls (CFG) course.
-One of the key projects in this repository is a console application that interacts with the Star Wars API (SWAPI) to provide details about Star Wars characters.
+The first project in this repository is a console application that interacts with the Star Wars API (SWAPI) to provide details about Star Wars characters.

 ## Project Description